Demand Control Ventilation for Commercial Kitchens

 3. Use of a listed energy recovery device with sensible heat recovery effectiveness of not less than 40% on at least 50% of the total exhaust airflow.

-The types of Demand Control Ventilation systems fall into one of three basic categories.
+The types of Demand Control Kitchen Ventilation systems fall into one of three basic categories.
 These categories are derived from the method the systems use to detect heat and/or cooking.
 Each type of system has its benefits and drawbacks.
 The correct choice of which system is of the most value depends on a number of factors.
 Those may include the complexity of the ventilation system, the need for expandability, capital investment, and ROI.

 The three primary types of DCV systems are: